-As a Board directive the Corangamite CMA has established a Community Engagement Network (CEN).
+As a Board directive the CCMA has established a Community Engagement Network (CEN).
 The CEN will provide a forum for information exchange to:

-- Strengthen community understanding of Corangamite CMA's role in natural resource management within the region - Identify community needs, issues and barriers to participation in natural resource management - Provide community perspective into Corangamite CMA's strategies, plans and projects, and - Increase community advocacy and support for improved natural resource management in the region to ensure "healthy and productive lands and waters cared for and enjoyed by thriving communities".
+- Strengthen community understanding of Corangamite CMA's role in natural resource management within the region - Identify community needs, issues and barriers to participation in natural resource management, and - Increase community advocacy and support for improved natural resource management in the region to ensure 'healthy and productive lands and waters cared for and enjoyed by thriving communities'.